Kblack0610/clickytheclicker/README.md

 - Select a specific window for automation
 - Define multiple click positions within the window
 - Set custom click intervals
-- Add random jitter to clicks for more natural behavior
+- Add random jitter for more natural behavior
 - Limit the total number of clicks
 - Option to enable/disable window activation
+- **New Features:**
+  - Modular architecture for better maintainability and testing
+  - Virtual pointer support (with root privileges) for complete separation from user input
+  - OCR text recognition to find and click on text elements
+  - Template matching to find and click on graphical elements
+  - Action sequences with support for clicks, typing, and waiting
+  - Configuration saving and loading

 ## How It Works